 Beta, symbolized by the Greek character β, is an estimate of how volatile a security (or tradeable asset) is compared to the overall market (often the S&P 500).
 The baseline for beta is 1.0, so anything above 1.0 is more volatile and holds more inherent risk.

 It is best to use an unlevered beta when comparing a company that is not on the market yet.
-Additionally, because unlevered beta does not consider debt, it allows you to see the volatility of the company’s equity alone as if the company had not taken on any debt.
+Because an unlevered beta does not consider debt, it allows you to see the volatility of the company’s equity alone, as if the company had not taken on any debt.